Vispyr/vispyr-cli/README.md

 1. Deploy Vispyr infrastructure in AWS.
 2. Remove Vispyr infrastructure from AWS.

-It automates a great deal of these processes and therefore the following sections go into details on what happens "under the hood" when the CLI is running.
+It automates a great deal of these processes and therefore the following sections go into details of what happens "under the hood" when the CLI is running, before providing a set of instructions with all the steps necessary to operate the tool.

 # Deployment